Ya'akov Grundman: Managerial career

 After retiring as a player, Grundman began a career as a manager, winning the double with Maccabi Tel Aviv in 1977, as well the Israeli league in 1980 with Maccabi Netanya and the State Cup with Bnei Yehuda Tel Aviv in 1968, and with Hapoel Haifa in 1974.
 The peak of his managerial career was when ha, alongside Itzhak Schneor had jointly coached Israel between 1988 and 1992, and were one goal short of qualifying for the 1990 world cup.

 Later life and death

 Grundman spent years in the hospital fighting cancer.
 In 2004, IFA chairman, Itche Menahem presented him with the FIFA Order of Merit.
 Grundman passed the next day.
 Before the funeral, his coffin was brought to Ramat Gan Stadium so that the public could pay their respects.
-On 27 March 2004, three days after Grundman's death, the Israeli national team held a moment of silence for Yankeleh before their friendly match against Georgia in Tbilisi.
+On 27 March 2004, three days after Grundman's death, the Israel national team held a moment of silence for Yankeleh before their friendly match against Georgia in Tbilisi.